 During this COVID-19 pandemic, our workplaces are undergoing significant strain and change.
 We need workplaces that are psychologically safe for our employees and there are several things you can do.

 You should monitor and modulate job demand because managing the workflow may prevent the escalation of workplace bullying.
 Managers play an important role in preventing work‐related strain.
 Here, training managers to recognise employees with declining mental health symptoms is the first step.
 After which they should continue to monitor and manage their strain reactions when job demand is high.
-The high-level of observation should help decrease the risk of these workers becoming targets of aggression and bullying.
+A high level of observation should help decrease the risk of these workers becoming targets of aggression and bullying.

 The Tap into Safety Training Platform has dedicated training for managers to help them to recognise vulnerable employees.
 On the Platform, we have two courses: Signs of Declining Mental Health in Employees and Helping Employees with Mental Health Concerns.